lstoll/cros-crostini/README.md

 * crosvm/termina - a hypervisor for chromeos, and an OS image that's based on chromeos with lxd installed.
 * crostini - seems like branding for running dev-ish apps inside a container inside the above VM.

 Wayland is mapped across a virtio rig, which makes for decent performance.
-The stretch image has this + somellier in it, so normal X apps just work
+The stretch image has this + sommelier in it, so normal X apps just work

 Some notable things to look at:
 * crosvm, the hypervisor: https://chromium.googlesource.com/chromiumos/platform/crosvm/